WictorDalbosco/Computer-Visualization/README.md

-A [jupyter notebook](https://github.com/WictorDalbosco/Computer-Visualization/blob/main/computer_visualization.ipynb)can be found for faster visualization, or if you desire to run on a dashboard with streamlit, you can follow these steps:
+A [jupyter notebook](https://github.com/WictorDalbosco/Computer-Visualization/blob/main/computer_visualization.ipynb) can be found for faster visualization, or if you desire to run on a dashboard with streamlit, you can follow these steps:

 You will need the files in this repository and some libraries: